vikashiscool/FEWD-UXDI-2day/day1/README.md

 ```

 ###\<input>
 - Interactive controls for accepting user input.
 There are several different types...
 - The `type` attribute allows for different forms of user input (e.g. text, checkbox, radio button, date)
-- Self-closing element, i.e. no closing tag is required
+- Like the anchor tag, it's a **self-closing element**, i.e. no closing tag is required

 ```
 <label for="name">Name: </label>